Manhattan, Kansas (2006)

 dir.
 Jay Delaney

 An unexpectedly poignant, even heartbreaking, verité addition to the monster-myth subgenre.
 It’s about two friends in Appalachian Ohio who obsessively track Bigfoot.
 Dallas Gilbert is a Reiki Master who claims to have been “chosen” to prove that Bigfoot exists.
 His psychologically unstable partner is Wayne Burton, a self-proclaimed loser who’s so bitter about his poverty that he hates everyone.
 Everyone except his friend Dallas, that is.
 The two are mocked left and right, are even called hoaxers by more established (i.e. funded) Bigfoot researchers.
 They seem to have nothing else in their lives, though, and so they stick with it.
 Friends sharing a sense of purpose seems to be the key to mental health in such an isolated and economically depressed region.
-Fans of documentaries like Vernon, Florida (1981), Dancing Outlaw (1991), and Alma (1999) should check this out.
+Fans of documentaries like Vernon, Florida (1981, see below) or Dancing Outlaw and Alma (1991, 1999, see Documnetay A-L) should check this out.
 It’s haunting, ambiguous, and rich with details.
-63 minutes, currently available through Netflix.
+63 minutes.